 You'll also want to consider the size of the robot vacuum itself if you want it to clean up underneath your furniture.
 Robot vacuums taller than 4-5 inches, such as the Dyson 360Eye, for example, won't be able to get those dust bunnies gathering under your dresser or bed.

 Most robot vacuums are designed to handle both carpets and hardwood floors, but their performance will vary.
 Look for vacuums that can detect what sort of surface they’re on, and adjust their suction accordingly.
 Others, such as the Neato Botvac Connected, also let you switch between Turbo and Eco modes, for extra power on carpets.

 Other robot vacuums specialize in a particular floor type.
 For example, the iRobot Braava Jet is only intended to scrub hardwood and tile floors.
 Either way, figure out where you'll be using your robot vacuum and pick the right device for it.

 What's the Goal?

 It's also critical that you determine what your goal might be with your robot vacuum.
 If you simply want to get a device that helps you clean but you're going to do the heavy lifting, you can probably get away with a cheaper robot vacuum that will get the easy stuff.
-If you're hoping to leave all of the vacuuming to your robot, expect to spend several hundred dollars to get the right device.
+If you're hoping to leave all of the vacuuming to your robot, expect to spend more to get the right device.

 Robot vacuums also come with a slew of features and accessories that do require some upkeep.
 If you don't like the idea of fixing accessories or spending too much hands-on time with your vacuum, you'll probably want a cheaper model that doesn't come with all the extras you'll find in higher-end versions.